juxhouse/bela-resources/API.md

 ```
 {
   "op": "alert"
-  "alert": String              // The title of the alert.
+  "alert": string              // The title of the alert.
 Uniquely identifies the alert.
 Example: "Class Employee is missing"
   "level": identifier          // Optional. `info`, `warning` or `error`.
 Defaults to `info`.
-  "details": String            // Optional.
+  "details": string            // Optional.
 A stack trace, for example.
 }
 ```